IzPerfect/MNIST-CNN-batch-norm/README.md

 MNIST_CNN_batch_norm
 ===
-Classification of MNIST_data using CNN or batch normalized cnn
+Classification of MNIST_data using CNN or batch normalized CNN

+Train CNN with TF-slim which can batch normalization

 Usage
 ---